Berkanktk/CyberSecurity/README.md

 [RegEx Pal](https://www.regexpal.com/) - online regex testing tool + other tools.
 [RegExr](https://regexr.com/) - online tool to learn, build, & test Regular Expressions (RegEx / RegExp).
 [Revshell](https://www.revshells.com) - reverse shell generator.
+[RequestBin](https://requestbin.com) - RequestBin gives you a URL that collects requests you send it so you can inspect them in a human-friendly way
 [RGBA Color Picker](https://rgbacolorpicker.com) - The RGBA color space includes an alpha channel for representing the transparency information of an image
 [ShellCheck](https://www.shellcheck.net) - finds bugs in your shell scripts.
 [Shodan](https://www.shodan.io) - learn various pieces of information about the client’s network, without actively connecting to it.